 Lower back pain after running—it’s the worst.
-Most people experience it at some point or another, whether they’re runners or not.
-You picked something heavy up incorrectly, you regularly spend 8 hours of your day in a chair, or maybe it’s the effect of some issues in your posture and body mechanics.
+Most people experience it at some point or another, whether they're runners or not.
+You picked something heavy up incorrectly, you regularly spend 8 hours of your day in a chair, or maybe it's because of some issues in your posture and body mechanics.

 Running with lower back pain can make even a jog around the park excruciating.